JohanSmet/johansmet.github.io/_projects/kinect_webcam.md

     - Only works when the output resolution is smaller than the native resolution of the camera.
 - Background removal ("green screen")
 	- Removes the background to only show people detected by the Kinect sensor
-    - More a gimmick than a feature: partly due to the lower resolution of the depth sensor the resulting image quality is less than ideal.
+    - More a gimmick than a feature: partly due to the lower resolution of the depth sensor, the resulting image quality is less than ideal.
 - Includes simple application to manage the settings of the filter